 Section 1: Executive Summary

-The executive summary should be no more than 2 pages long, with brief summaries of other sections of the plan.
-Here's the example 2-page executive summary for Pet Grandma:
+The executive summary should be no more than two pages long, with brief summaries of other sections of the plan.
+Here's the example two page executive summary for Pet Grandma Inc.:

 2. Carey Boniface, veterinarian and partner at Little Tree Animal Care Clinic

 3. John Toms, president of Toms Communications Ltd.

 Our clients are dog and cat owners who choose to leave their pets at home when they travel or who want their pets to have company when their owners are at work.
 Pet Grandma Inc. offers a variety of pet care services, all in the pet’s home environment, including:

 · Daily visits

 · Administration of medications by qualified staff